knetikmedia/knetikcloud-javascript-client/docs/UsersSubscriptionsApi.md

 Set the status of a subscription

 Note that the new status may be blocked if the system is not configured to allow the current status to be changed to the new, to enforce proper flow.
-The default options for statuses are shown below but may be altered for special use cases
+The default options for statuses are shown below but may be altered for special use cases. &lt;br&gt;&lt;br&gt;&lt;b&gt;Permissions Needed:&lt;/b&gt; USERS_SUBSCRIPTIONS_ADMIN or owner

 ### Example
 ```javascript